229065/Exercise4-Exercise5/README.md

  - `Book` :
          Define Title, Year, averageRating of Book
  - `SortByYear` :
-         SortByYear class implement Comparator interface to sort ArrayList<> of the book by Year
+         SortByYear class implement Comparator interface to sort ArrayList<Book> of the book by Year
  - `SortByRatings` :
-         SortByYear class implement Comparator interface to sort ArrayList<> of the book by Ratings
+         SortByYear class implement Comparator interface to sort ArrayList<Book> of the book by Ratings
  - `Library` :
-      Library class implement Comparator interface to sort ArrayList<> of the book by Title Functions :
+   Library class implement Comparator interface to sort ArrayList<Book> of the book by Title

+   Functions :
       -- `removeDuplicates()` :
                This method takes HashMap as a Parameter and removes duplicate data from Map.
       -- `readFile()` :